masonelmore/esi/docs/MarketApi.md

 > []GetCorporationsCorporationIdOrdersHistory200Ok GetCorporationsCorporationIdOrdersHistory(ctx, corporationId, optional)
 List historical orders from a corporation

-List cancelled and expired market orders placed on behalf of a corporation up to 90 days in the past.  --- Alternate route: `/dev/corporations/{corporation_id}/orders/history/`  Alternate route: `/v2/corporations/{corporation_id}/orders/history/`  --- This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Trader
+List cancelled and expired market orders placed on behalf of a corporation up to 90 days in the past.  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Trader

 ### Required Parameters